jupyter-book/mystmd/packages/jtex/docs/template-yml.md

 ## Template Files

-The files are the flat list of files that are required by the template, the first entry should always be `template.tex`.
+The files are a list of unix-style paths to files that are required by the template.
+The first entry should always be `template.tex`; this must be in the top level folder next to the `template.yml`.
+All other files may be nested in sub-folders.
+This list may not include folders or wildcards.
 Common options to include are any `*.sty` files or images required by the template.

 ```yaml